vinifmor/bauh/README.md

 ```
 database:
   expiration: 60  # defines the period (in minutes) in which the database will be considered up to date during the initialization process.
 Use 0 if you always want to update it.
+suggestions:
+    expiration: 24  # defines the period (in hours) in which the cached suggestions will be considered up to date.
+Use 0 if you always want to update them.
 ```